 2. Fast results mean more to harvest

-With an above-average production rate, you can see why autoflowers tend to be more desirable than other strains.
+With an above-average production rate, you can see why autoflower seeds tend to be more desirable than other strains.
 These strains can transform from seeds to ready-to-harvest flowers in just ten short weeks.
-Some say they were able to harvest as many as 5 times in a year with the right climates.
+Some say they were able to harvest as many as 5 times a year in the right climates.

 Some of you may be skeptical about the yields of each harvest.
 Indeed, these strains may not produce as much as normal strains.
-However, when you think of longevity in the overall process, autoflowering strains can produce substantially greater yields.
+However, when you think of longevity in the overall process, autoflower marijuana can produce substantially greater yields.

 3. Harvest any time of the year

-This means that autoflowers can produce throughout the year, which is why they are perfect for beginners.
+This means that autoflower cannabis can produce throughout the year, which is why they are perfect for beginners.
 It gives them plenty of opportunities to learn and hone their skills as they venture into the growing world.

 4. Low-maintenance, low-effort strains

-A big benefit to autoflowers is that these strains require minimal maintenance.
+A big benefit of autoflower cannabis is that these plants require minimal maintenance.
 Due to their origin from ruderalis, their genetic makeup allows them to shift into the flowering phase rapidly.
 And since the plant does this without relying on environmental factors, this makes them low-effort strains.

 You must keep them well-watered and maintain their nutritional needs properly.
-Autoflowers, like our White Widow XTRM Auto, are known to be ready for harvesting as early as 7 to 11 weeks in!
+Autoflowers, like our White Widow XTRM, are known to be ready for harvesting as early as in 7 to 8 weeks!

 5. Compact and discrete plants